When you activate Shortcat, it will index all available elements. You'll see 2 things:

 Shortcat is designed for a query to be entered that ideally returns the desired result at the top, making for fast and efficient actions.
 Using more keystrokes to enter a more specific query is likely to be faster than selecting manually with the methods below.

 That being said, Shortcat allows you to select elements in a few different ways.

-- Search the automatically created 1-3 character hints (Fastest)
+- Search the automatically created 1-2 character hints (Least keystrokes)